Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 A French family’s weekend breakfast.

-Weekend breakfasts, in a French family, will include croissants, eggs, juice and much more.
-Families may also go out for a Buffet Dimanche, a Sunday buffet; a French Sunday buffet is the French version of a Sunday brunch with French favorites on the menus.
-It is an enjoyable, and a relatively inexpensive, way of dining with the whole family
+Weekend breakfasts, in a French family, will include croissants, eggs, juice, and much more.
+Families may also go out for a Buffet Dimanche, a Sunday buffet.
+A French Sunday buffet is the French version of a Sunday brunch, featuring French favorites on the menu.
+It is an enjoyable and a relatively inexpensive way of dining with the whole family

 Breakfast in Small French Hotels and Cafes.

-The weekday breakfasts served in France’s small hotels, B and B’s, and small cafés will be similar to the weekday breakfast of French families.
+Weekday breakfasts, also called a European Breakfast, in France’s small hotels, B&Bs, and small cafés are similar to those of French families.
 Cafés will, of course, offer croissants every day.

-French hotels from 3 stars and up will customarily have a breakfast buffet with eggs, cereal, sliced sausages, meats, cheeses, yogurt along with baguettes and other white and whole wheat breads, These offerings can be very limited or overwhelming.
-As may be expected much depends on how much you are paying.
+French hotels rated three stars and up customarily offer a breakfast buffet with eggs, cereal, sliced sausages, meats, cheeses, and yogurt, along with baguettes and other white and whole-wheat breads.
+As the hotel rating increases, the selection grows.
+Offerings can range from limited to overwhelming; as may be expected, much depends on the price of the stay.

 A French Breakfast Lexicon for Visitors to France